...

 A court in Texas has emergency jurisdiction temporarily under certain circumstances.
 First, your child would have to be present in Texas.
 Next, your child needs to have been abandoned here or is in a situation where he or she is being mistreated in Texas.

-So long as no other court has a claim to jurisdiction then an order in an emergency is likely to become a final order.
+So long as no other court has a claim to jurisdiction, then an order in an emergency is likely to become a final order.
 Any other jurisdictions that may have a claim to your case will be communicated with by a Texas court.
 The key here is that a court does not want to issue orders where it is not appropriate.
-Rather, courts will communicate with one another to ensure that decisions are being made which are in the best interest of your child.
+Rather, courts will communicate with one another to ensure that decisions are being made that are in the best interest of your child.

-If a Texas court begins your modification case and finds another court has proper jurisdiction then the Texas case will be paused.
+If a Texas court begins your modification case and finds another court has proper jurisdiction, then the Texas case will be paused.
 At this point, the Texas court will reach out to a court from another state to determine where proper jurisdiction lies.
 In a modification case for child custody visitation, a court in Texas may proceed if it determines it is the appropriate venue.

 What are the most important reasons to modify a visitation order?